oscos/rb130/study_guides/lesson1_concepts.md

 It’s called a closure because it binds the surrounding artifacts that were in scope at the time and location of where and when the closure was created.
 Thus forming an enclosure around everything so that the artifacts can be referenced when the closure is executed later.

 The references or access that a closure retains to these artifacts or in-scope items is known as its binding.
-The binding includes things like variables, methods, and objects.
+These in-scope items include things like variables, methods, and objects.

-Because the closure drags around its context or environment, it can access the artifacts that are part of its binding when it’s later executed in a different scope such as when you pass it to a method.
+Because a closure must keep track of its binding it drags around its context or environment.
+This way it can access the artifacts that are part of its binding when it’s later executed in a different scope such as when you pass it to a method.

 In Ruby there are three ways to implement a closure: